jimmycgz/kubernetes/cka.md

 * Assume the k8s is crashed, how could you recover/restore?

 ## The only Tips worked for me
 Fast, time management is key.
-How to fullfil it quickly and correctly.
+How to answer it quickly and correctly.

 ## More tips:

 ### Is it Difficult?
 Not at all for me, after working in this area for some years.
 So I thought I would get 95% after writing it, but actually I lost points for several tasks and don't even know why.
-I thought I knew every piece of the concept and knowledge and theory, but many of the tasks don't specify how to fullfil it via what way.
+I thought I knew every piece of the concept and knowledge and theory, but many of the tasks don't specify how to answer it via what way.
 Eg: I know there are 7 pods are up running, but I'm not sure how should I write this number to the output file, may I `echo 7 > filename.txt`, or manually edit the file, or I must use `jsonpath and wc -l`?
 Hopefully you can figure out that for me when you pass it.

-### Mistakes duirng the exam
+### Mistakes during the exam
 First of all read the questions carefully, because you'll very easily to make mistake, like below:
 * Forgot switching over contexts
 * Done it in a wrong namespace, not every step goes to Default ns in one task.
 * Didn't specify some arguments on the command, like --target-port when exposing a svc

 ### Shall I use aliases?
 May I use them during the exam?
 I do want to use aliases and don't like auto-completion.
-But I can't garantee the proctor will allow you to download anything.
+But I can't guarantee the proctor will allow you to download anything.
 I listed 50 aliases in Notepad and asked her if I could copy/paste them to the exam terminal?
 The answer I got is: the Notepad is not allowed.
 So take your own risk here...

 Find my 50 golden aliases here: https://github.com/jimmycgz/dotfiles/blob/master/k8s